zeek/zeek-docs/doc/scripts/base/bif/CPP-load.bif.zeek.rst

    Activates the compile-to-C++ scripts associated with the given hash.

-   :h: Hash of the set of C++ scripts.
+   :param h: Hash of the set of C++ scripts.

    :returns: True if it was present and loaded, false if not.